Harlock123/LAWgrid/DOCKER_DATABASES_README.md

 - Good balance of features and performance
 - UTF8MB4 encoding for full Unicode support
 - Compatible with MariaDB clients

+### MongoDB
+- NoSQL document database
+- **Dynamic schema handling** - documents can have different fields
+- LAWgrid automatically merges all fields from all documents
+- Perfect for flexible, evolving data structures
+- Excellent for nested documents and arrays

 ### DB2
 - Enterprise-grade database